chkp-stuartgreen/azd9-autoonboarding/README.md

 4) CloudGuard API key with admin permissions to add subscriptions (*https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk144514&partition=General&product=CloudGuard*)
     - CloudGuard **API key**
     - CloudGuard **API secret**
+    - CloudGuard region **CG_REGION** (this is between 'secure' and 'dome9.com' in the URL you log in to).
+Eg, secure.eu1.dome9.com, secure.ap3.dome9.com or secure.dome9.com if you running on the default US DC.

 5) You will need the **Azure Management Group** construct configured against your Azure AD (see *https://docs.microsoft.com/en-us/azure/governance/management-groups/overview* for further information).
 This is so that any new subscriptions added against the Azure AD tenant are visible to the onboarding tool. **Adding the Application ID as a Contributor in the IAM Access Control blade in the Tenant Root Group will provide this capability.**